LeaVerou/rety/actions.md

 ```

 The only field that all types of actions share is `"type"`.
-This tells Rety what this action *does*.
+This tells Rety what type of editing this action *represents*.
 The other properties are different depending on the type of action.
 Below we will explore what type of editing action each action type describes and what its properties mean.